flavorjones/mini_portile/README.md

-The gem version constraint makes sure that your extconf.rb is protected against possible backwards-incompatible changes to MiniPortile.
+The gem version constraint makes sure that your extconf.rb is protected against possible backwards-incompatible changes to `mini_portile2`.
 This constraint is REQUIRED if you're using `mini_portile2` within a gem installation process (e.g., extconf.rb), because Bundler doesn't enforce gem version constraints at install-time (only at run-time.